Divisive (album): Reception

-Divisive received mixed reviews from critics.
+Divisive received mixed to positive reviews from critics.
 In a review published on Wall of Sound, reviewer Ricky Aarons wrote: "Overall, Disturbed's new album is a pretty good record.
 Is it great?
 That decision may be divisive."
 He went on to praise the heavier approach on the album.

-Another review came from Kris Peters from Heavy Magazine: "Yes, Disturbed will always to continue to do what they want musically, but don't ever think that means they are going soft.
+Another review came from Kris Peters from Heavy Magazine: "Yes, Disturbed will always continue to do what they want musically, but don't ever think that means they are going soft.
 A welcome, if not completely triumphant, return!"

 Joe Daly of Metal Hammer gave the album a rating of 4 out of 5 stars in a review published on Louder Sound.
 He said, "Polarising or not, Disturbed have reasserted their claim to the modern metal throne and Divisive will surely delight their existing fans, while picking up a few more along the way."

 Blabbermouth.net gave the album a rating of 8.5/10.

 Track listing

 All songs written by Disturbed, except where noted.

+"Don't Tell Me" appears as the first track on the Spotify release of the album.